-To maintain the flow, an energy gradient must also be present at the pressure nozzle.
 Losses in the system caused by friction or leakages increase the pump's power consumption.

 The shaft seal prevents the pumped fluid from escaping at the rotating shaft.
-The vent screws are used to release trapped air.

-The design of the casing is dependent on the specific type.
-If couplings are used, what are called lanterns are inserted between the motor and the cover.
+The venting screws are used to release trapped air.
+If couplings are used, what are called lanterns are inserted between the motor and the casing.